algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your Bitbucket Cloud authorization

 If you want to review your Bitbucket Cloud authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior Bitbucket Cloud authorizations, or to connect your account:
+Simply scroll to the "Source Control Management" section to view any prior Bitbucket Cloud authorizations, or to connect your account.

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
 As such, you may not see Bitbucket Cloud listed within the above section until your administrator enables Bitbucket Cloud as a source host.
 {: .notice-info}